spraetor/spraetor.github.io/_posts/2015-12-26-compile-time-loops.markdown

-Instead of calling a templated eval method by explicitly specifying the template parameter, we could implement a classical static functor, that takes an argument that represents the integral ineteger parameter:
+Instead of calling a templated eval method by explicitly specifying the template parameter, we could implement a classical static functor, that takes an argument that represents the integral integer parameter, by using a helper class `int_`:

 {% highlight c++ %}
 template <int I> struct int_ {};